Murder in German law: Background

 If the victim of a killing earnestly wanted to be killed (for example, when suffering an incurable disease) the crime would be Tötung auf Verlangen (killing on demand, § 216 StGB) which would result in 6 months to 5 years in prison (usually suspended) – basically, mercy killing.
 It however requires that the perpetrator was—solely or mainly—motivated by this demand.
 In 2002, there was a cannibal case in which the offender, Armin Meiwes, claimed that the victim wanted to be killed.
 The court convicted him of Totschlag, since they did not see the qualifications of a murder.
 Both prosecution and defense appealed, the prosecution in order to reach a verdict of murder, the defense in order to reduce the charge to killing on demand.
 The German Federal Court of Justice, the highest German court of appeal, eventually convicted him of murder because, while the victim did want to be killed, there was still the base motive of cannibalism.

 If the killing was due to negligence it is punished according to § 222 StGB as fahrlässige Tötung (negligent homicide or manslaughter).
 Many cases in this field are car accidents due to negligence that result in the death of a person.

 If the death is a negligent consequence of an intended act of violence, it is classified as Körperverletzung mit Todesfolge (infliction of bodily harm with deadly outcome—§ 227 StGB).

-The penalty is a prison sentence of 3 to 15 years.